-Both exams also test on safety and infection control which includes knowledge such as how to prevent accidents and injury, how to apply infection controls, and how to practice safety in healthcare settings.
+Both exams also test on safety and infection control.
+This includes knowledge such as how to prevent accidents and injury, how to apply infection controls, and how to practice safety in healthcare settings.

-This part of the NCLEX tests nurses’ knowledge on expected growth and development and how to appropriately integrate this into client care, the prevention and early detection of health problems, and strategies to achieve optimal health.
+This section of the exam tests nurses’ knowledge of expected growth and development and how to appropriately integrate this into client care.
+It also tests on prevention and early detection of health problems and strategies to achieve optimal health.

 Nurses aren’t only responsible for patching up cuts and bruises!
-They must also take care of and advocate for their patients’ mental health.
+They must also care for and advocate for their patients’ mental health.

 As such, the NCLEX tests a nurse’s ability to promote and support the emotional, mental, and social well-being of their patients.
 It will also test the correct ways to treat acute or chronic mental illnesses.